fusionlanguage/fut/doc/getting-started.md

 ![RECOIL architecture](https://recoil.sourceforge.net/recoil-internals.png)

-`cito` itself was initially written in C#, but is getting [rewritten in Fusion](https://github.com/pfusik/cito/issues/48).
+Last, but not least, `fut` itself is implemented in Fusion.

 ## Community